HARLEY VILLAGE HALL

 There is no telephone in the Hall.
 The Hirer must be in possession of a fully charged mobile phone should an emergency occur.
 The notice board has details of emergency contacts.

-The Hirer is required to complete all details relating to an accident and sign the appropriate form which is located at the back of the red folder located in the foyer.
+The Hirer is required to complete all details relating to an accident and sign the appropriate form which is located at the back of the red folder situated on the table in the foyer.
 Return the completed form to the Booking Secretary.

 The Hirer shall be responsible for the good conduct of all persons attending the Hirer’s event, both inside and outside of the premises and shall ensure no nuisance is caused.
 The Hirer shall be in attendance at all times during the hiring and until the Hall is cleared and locked.
 Children and young people must be supervised at all times.